Change Management Process

 principle of change management

 No organization can afford to stagnate and become obsolete due to the lack of adoption of new technology and standards.
 With it, come newer challenges, newer methodologies, and better ways to carry out important business functions that add up to gradual improvements over time.
 So change is inevitable.
-However, with every addition/modification in system process that qualifies as change, you need to make contingency plans in case of failure and faulty integration.
+However, with every addition/modification in the system process that qualifies as change, you need to make contingency plans in case of failure and faulty integration.

-OnIndus helps construction owners to realize their PMIS investments by managing and integrating Construction management technology consultants for large capital projects.
+OnIndus helps construction owners realize their PMIS investments by managing and integrating Construction management technology consultants for large capital projects.

 There is a need to: